Reports

 "Delete file" deletes the generated file from your Omeka server.
 Before clicking the "Delete file" button, make sure you have saved a copy of the file if you want to keep it.

-You can add new report output formats or edit the existing ones to add or change the functionality of the reports plugin.
-The existing formats give examples of how to accomplish PDF and HTML output, but you can add other formats (text, XML, etc.) by creating new report generators.
+You can add new report output formats or edit the existing ones.
+The existing formats are PDF and HTML output, but you can add other formats (text, XML, etc.) by creating new report generators.

 Adding new formats